 Consider a single man in his 30s.
 He’s stressed out at work, and, now that it’s March, finally wants to start his New Year’s Resolution and pick up a running habit.
 What he needs is the perfect sneaker to finally start.
 He may hear a radio ad on his way to work, followed by a targeted Instagram ad, and purchase the sneakers three weeks later after he stumbles across a Facebook ad with an offer for free shipping.

 But, thanks to our favorite Roman marketer, we know it’s not enough to just meet the consumer where they are.
 Ovid advises us to write and make promises—or to give a unique selling proposition if we’re back in marketing speak.
 But this unique selling proposition must be born out of the truth of the brand.
 What experience, what emotions, what story does your brand tell?
 What is the DNA of your brand and product and how does it meet the needs of this customer?
 Why your brand instead of any other?

-Multichannel marketing is utilizing this highly targeted message (“You need these sneakers to begin your journey as a runner!”) to create a need and a subsequent spike in interest in your brand or product—and then pursuing that lead on all relevant channels until conversion.
+Multichannel marketing utilizes this highly targeted message (“You need these sneakers to begin your journey as a runner!”) to create a need, and a subsequent spike in interest, in your brand or product—and then pursuing that lead on all relevant channels until conversion.
 It’s not being everywhere, and in most cases, it shouldn’t be everywhere.
 It is simply creating the illusion of being everywhere at once.
 Of being inevitable and irresistible—and conveniently where your target already is—with significant rewards.
 For example, advertising on YouTube may increase Google searches 420%.

 Additionally, utilizing a multichannel marketing approach allows you to control the message around your brand in all relevant places and cultivate content for your audience on their preferred platforms.